News

 I'm not buying it, literally.

 I won't buy products with these things in them and I refuse to put them in the products I sell.
-If I won't put it on my skin, I'm not going to put it in my products, knowing that they're potentially harmful and therefore I am potentially causing another human being harm.
+If I won't put it on my skin, I'm not going to put it in my products, knowing that they're potentially harmful.

 You may think it doesn't make a difference because it's in such small quantities, but your skin readily absorbs what you put on it and whatever you put on it can get transferred to organs, cells, your brain etc. Think about it....